Jana-Marie/USB-PD-Firmware/docs/console_config.md

 Blinks the LED quickly.
 Useful for identifying which device you're connected to if several are plugged in to your computer at once.

+### output

+Usage: `output [enable|disable]`

+If no argument is provided, prints the state of the power output (`enabled` or `disabled`).

+If an argument is provided, sets the output to the specified state.

+This command only affects whether the output can be turned on during the ongoing run of Setup mode.
+The output is disabled in Setup mode by default, and is always enabled in Sink mode.

 ## Configuration Format